AdguardTeam/KnowledgeBase/docs/adguard-for-ios/web-extension.md

 ![Web extension menu *mobile_border](https://cdn.adtidy.org/public/Adguard/kb/iOS/webext/ext_adguard_en.png?1)

-> On iPads AdGuard's Safari Web extension is accessible directly by tapping the AdGuard icon in the browser's address bar.
+> On iPads, AdGuard's Safari web extension can be accessed directly by tapping the AdGuard icon in the browser's address bar.

 You will see the following list of options: